 Bookworms love Plum Rewards!
 Indigo Books & Music is a Canadian company that was launched in 1996.
 It has since become one of the largest bookstore chains in Canada with 85 stores.
 Indigo is a very popular store because of its varied inventory and multiple products.
 In addition to having an extensive adult and youth literary inventory, Indigo offers specialized toys, decorative items, gifts, puzzles, games and baby products.
 If you’re hungry for literature or looking for gifts and toys, visit their website.
-But the most interesting about Indigo is their Plum Rewards loyalty program.
+But the most interesting thing about Indigo is their Plum Rewards loyalty program, which allows you to earn points and save money at the iconic Canadian retailer and several affiliate stores.
 Here’s how to make the most of your Indigo Plum Rewards.

 Indigo also keeps a discount inventory at all times, so you can buy books or miscellaneous items at lower prices.
 Indigo also owns Kobo, its eBook platform.

-Getting a membership is free and simple.
-Whether you frequent this store often or just occasion, it’s worth subscribing to Plum Rewards.
+Whether you frequent this store often or just occasionally, it’s worth subscribing to Plum Rewards.
 No matter what type of membership you choose, you’ll earn 5 Plum Points per dollar spent, both in-store and online.

 |Plum Points||5 points per $1 spent||5 points per $1 spent|

 |Member benefits||Access to events and promotions before non-member customers||VIP access to events and promotions|

 |Discounts||None||Save 10% on almost any purchase (unless excluded)|

 |Birthday Bonus||None||20% off a purchase + 2,500 bonus points (must be used during birthday month)|

 |Welcome Bonus||None||8,500 bonus Plum Rewards points if you sign up before Dec 31, 2023.
 Must be redeemed in your first month.|